 Straddling the I-95, the nation’s main highway covering the eastern coast of the United States from Florida to Maine, Delray Beach is home to a high volume of interstate truck traffic at all hours of the day and night.
 While the trucking industry is an important part of the economy, drivers in cities with a lot of truck traffic risk serious injury in a collision with a tractor-trailer.
 Of the roughly 35,000 semi-truck accidents which occur in Florida every year, about 2,500 of these crashes occur in Palm Beach County.
 Truck accidents in Palm Beach County are responsible for hundreds of injuries every year and, tragically, a number of deaths as well.

-Delray Beach personal injury attorney Craig D. Earnhart has been helping car accident victims and their families for decades, including those involved in the most serious truck accidents.
+Delray Beach truck accident attorney Craig D. Earnhart has been helping car accident victims and their families for decades, including those involved in the most serious truck accidents.
 Commercial truck accident cases are typically more complex and strongly defended than collisions involving only passenger vehicles, so it is especially important after a truck accident to contact an experienced and successful vehicle accident attorney.

 Dangers Posed by Big Rigs

 With their enormous size and weighing more than ten times as much as a passenger vehicle, tractor-trailers can collide with cars with a massive impact, especially at highway speeds.
 Their size and weight also means that big rigs need more stopping distance and reaction time than other drivers.
 Additionally, all cars have blind spots, but an 18-wheeler has blind spots that extend for several lanes on both sides of the truck, as well as behind the trailer and even directly in front of the cab.
 Inexperienced or aggressive truck drivers who do not leave enough space or use enough caution before turning or changing lanes risk causing a serious crash with other cars on the road.